reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-script/index.md

 $ reach config
 ```

-The command also supplies you with customized directions for using the `env` script.
+Output from this command supplies you with customized directions for sourcing the `env` script.

 ## reach devnet

-With the `REACH_CONNECTOR_MODE` set, this commmand runs a private devnet:
+With `REACH_CONNECTOR_MODE` set, this command launches a private devnet on which you can run/test your Reach DApps:

 ``` nonum
 $ reach devnet